marcm200/julia-tsa-core/README.md

 The software uses the already computed image to build a bigger version.
 Afterwards delete `_in.raw`.

+(d) Splitting a cycle

+Using the 2-iterate function, it is possible to split even-length cycles in the quadratic case into 2 smaller cycles.

+`juliatsacore_fpa.exe revcg=4 precompute=16 func=2itz2c len=15 cmd=period,m3 range=2 c=-0.22412109375,-0.75439453125`

+Note, this command allocates 16 GB of memory to store bounding boxes (more precisely the pixels they intersect with) for reusage.
+If memory is not sufficient, remove the precompute=16 part.

+Note, the computation of level 16 with that command is quite slow and should be done in an increasing manner, starting with .e.g. level 12.

+The same Julia set can be computed with:

+`juliatsacore_d.exe revcg=4 func=z2c len=15 cmd=period range=2 c=-0.22412109375,-0.75439453125`

 ## (3) Command-line parameters;

 `FUNC=string` (if not provided, standard value is Z2C) The desired polynomial to use.
-Implemented are z2azc, z3azc ... until z6azc for the polynomials z^n+A*z+c, where the degree n is from 2 to 6 and the factor A is a complex number.
+Implemented are z2azc, z3azc ... until z6azc for the polynomials z^n+A*z+c, where the degree n is from 2 to 8 and the factor A is a complex number.
 For backward compatibility a special function FUNC=z2c for z^2+c is also implemented.

+Function 2ITZ2C is a 2-iterate version of the classic z^2+c, i.e. (z^2+c)^2+c that allows for cycle splitting.

 `CMD=string` (standard value CALC)
 1. CMD=CALC: The software computes the set, saves the image and the final data.